We look forward to meeting you

-Please note that ‘D’ lift in the Upper Foyer has a door width of 76cm and 160cm by 115cm floor area so may be restrictive if you are a wheelchair user.
-If you require an alternative route please contact the Enabling Team.
+Please note that 'D' lift in the Upper Foyer has a door width of 76cm and 160cm by 115cm floor area so may be restrictive if you are a wheelchair user.
+If you require an alternative route please contact the Disability & Academic Support Team.

 Please note that this does not include toilets in North and South Wing.
 Please see the information below.

 If visitors do not have their own Radar key, one is available from the Security desk off the Main Reception.
-If students are looking to loan a radar key on a more permanent basis, this option can be discussed with the Enabling Team.
+If students are looking to loan a radar key on a more permanent basis, this option can be discussed with the Disability & Academic Support Team.